 Yakima is a full service city.
-Its 2012 General Government budget is \$58.7 million and its total 2012 budget (including utilities and other enterprise funds) is \$192.3 million.
-Based on the

-2009 CAFR, approximately 30% of the employees are in General Government, 25% in Police, 12% in Fire, 8% in Wastewater, 7% in Transit, 5% in Streets, 4% in Water and 6% in other activities ranging from Refuse and Stormwater to a cemetery and the bus transit system.
+Its General Government budget is \$57 million and its total budget is \$193 million.
+Based on the 2009 CAFR, approximately 30% of the employees are in General Government, 25% in Police, 12% in Fire, 8% in Wastewater, 7% in Transit, 5% in Streets, 4% in Water and 6% in other activities ranging from Refuse and Stormwater to a cemetery and the bus transit system.

 Yakima is governed by a seven member council operating within the traditional Council - Manager form of government.
 Council members serve staggered four year terms.
 Four members represent geographic districts and three are elected at large.
-The mayor is selected by the council from among its members.
+The Mayor is selected by the council from among its members.
 The City Attorney reports to the City Manager.